 The Federal Work Authorization User Identification Number… in a nutshell

-1. The “federal work authorization user identification number” (also known as the “E-Verify Company ID number”) is the number that is assigned to businesses when they enroll in E-Verify.
+1. The “federal work authorization user identification number” (also known as “EEV User Identification Number” or “E-Verify Company ID number”) is the number that is assigned to businesses when they enroll in E-Verify.
 E-Verify is a web-based program whereby employers can check whether or not their new hires are eligible to work in the U.S.

 2. E-Verify is, for the most part, voluntary on the federal level, but a growing number of states have passed laws requiring employers within the state to enroll under certain circumstances.
 The state laws use the unnecessarily long phrase “federal work authorization user identification number” to describe the E-Verify Company ID number.